 Area of Expertise

 She has dealt with 1000+ clients (now happy clients) facing relationship issues, break up, depression, stress and anxiety, anger issues, grief, low self-confidence and phobia via online and offline counselling sessions.
 She is associated with International Maritime Institute and conducts workshops at different corporates.
-She has worked with an NGO, India Vision Foundation by Dr. Kiran Bedi to enhance the well-being of children aged 10years-16years by developing psychological interventions.
+She has worked with an NGO, India Vision Foundation by Dr. Kiran Bedi to enhance the mental wellbeing of the female inmates in Tihar Jail.

 Her thoughts on Counselling